Integration with Svelte

 Creating Kanban

-Next, the DHTMLX Kanban source code needs to be available.
-Stop the app for now and install the Kanban package.
+Next, you'll need to get the DHTMLX Kanban source code.
+Stop the app for a moment and install the Kanban package.

 Step 1.
 Package installation

 Download the trial Kanban package and follow the README instructions.
-Just a heads up-the trial version works for 30 days.
+Just a heads up, the trial Kanban works for 30 days.

 Step 2.
 Component creation

-Now it's time to set up a Svelte component that brings Kanban with a Toolbar into the app.
-Add a new file under src/ and name it Kanban.svelte.
+Now it's time to make a Svelte component to add Kanban with a Toolbar to the app.
+Create a new file in the src/ directory and call it Kanban.svelte.

 Importing source files

-Open Kanban.svelte and bring in the Kanban source files.
-Keep in mind:
+Open up Kanban.svelte and import the Kanban source files.
+Here are a couple of things to keep in mind:

-• When using the PRO version and installing from a local package, import paths would look like:
+- If you're using the PRO version and installed Kanban from a local folder, your import paths would look like this:

 <script>